-- 9.1.
-The federal government must enforce current trade agreements more aggressively to protect U.S. farmers from the non-compliant trade practices of other countries - 9.2.
-The U.S. government needs to enhance its procedures and responsibilities to protect U.S. interests in the WTO and other free trade agreements to increase monitoring and reporting on unfair practices of nations with respect to: - 9.2.1.
-Importing and/or dumping agricultural products; - 9.2.2.
-Subsidizing transportation and commodities; - 9.2.3.
-Influence of exchange rates; - 9.2.4.
-Labeling country of origin and quality of inspection; - 9.2.5.
-Excessive market fluctuation and/or influence; - 9.2.6.
-Sanctions and embargoes that affect U.S. agriculture; - 9.2.7.
-State Trading Enterprises; - 9.2.8.
-Export subsidies; - 9.2.9.
-Biotechnology; and - 9.2.10.
-Foreign government ownership of commodity processing facilities that export to the United States. - 9.3.
+- 10.1.
+The federal government must enforce current trade agreements more aggressively to protect U.S. farmers from the noncompliant trade practices of other countries. - 10.2.
+We support changes to Antidumping and Countervailing Duty laws that would: - 10.2.1.
+Provide a process for regional/seasonal industries to petition for antidumping and countervailing duties; and - 10.2.2.
+Change the time frame and data used to determine dumping that recognizes domestic specialty crops and regional seasonal industries' production cycles. - 10.3.
+We support establishment of a taskforce within the International Trade Administration with authority to address dumping and subsidies on imported goods that affect small and seasonal /regional industries, and to make recommendations to the Commerce Department to self-initiate investigations. - 10.4.
+The U.S. government needs to enhance its procedures and responsibilities to protect U.S. interests in the WTO and other free trade agreements to increase monitoring and reporting on unfair practices of nations with respect to: - 10.4.1.
+Importing and/or dumping agricultural products; - 10.4.2.
+Subsidizing transportation and commodities; - 10.4.3.
+Influence of exchange rates; - 10.4.4.
+Labeling country of origin and quality of inspection; - 10.4.5.
+Excessive market fluctuation and/or influence; - 10.4.6.
+Sanctions and embargoes that affect U.S. agriculture; - 10.4.7.
+State Trading Enterprises; - 10.4.8.
+Export subsidies; - 10.4.9.
+Biotechnology; and - 10.4.10.
+Foreign government ownership of commodity processing facilities that export to the United States. - 10.5.
 We should take an active role in supporting the interests of individual commodity producers, when consistent with our policy, for import relief when domestic economic conditions warrant such relief.
-We favor immediate import remedies consistent with our international obligations to deal with potentially disastrous disruptions during a short marketing period for perishable U.S. commodities caused by a sudden influx of imported competitive products. - 9.4.
-We support: - 9.4.1.
-Legislation to give producers of raw agricultural commodities legal standing in petitioning for relief from imports of processed agricultural products; - 9.4.2.
-A "Special 301" procedure for agriculture; - 9.4.3.
-Implementation of a timely trade dispute resolution process should take into account the perishability, seasonality and regional production of horticultural products; - 9.4.4.
-Strict enforcement of anti-dumping provisions of the Omnibus Trade Act of 1988; - 9.4.5.
-USDA and the USTR working with industry representatives to provide a timely and aggressive response to any infringement of trade agreements; - 9.4.6.
-Elimination of the privilege of shippers of new products into the U.S. to post bonds in lieu of cash deposits when paying antidumping and/or countervailing duties;
+We favor immediate import remedies consistent with our international obligations to deal with potentially disastrous disruptions during a short marketing period for perishable U.S. commodities caused by a sudden influx of imported competitive products. - 10.6.
+We support: - 10.6.1.
+Legislation to give producers of raw agricultural commodities legal standing in petitioning for relief from imports of processed agricultural products; - 10.6.2.
+A "Special 301" procedure for agriculture; - 10.6.3.
+Implementation of a timely trade dispute resolution process should take into account the perishability, seasonality and regional production of horticultural products; - 10.6.4.
+Strict enforcement of anti-dumping provisions of the Omnibus Trade Act of 1988; - 10.6.5.
+USDA and the USTR working with industry representatives to provide a timely and aggressive response to any infringement of trade agreements; - 10.6.6.
+Elimination of the privilege of shippers of new products into the U.S. to post bonds in lieu of cash deposits when paying antidumping and/or countervailing duties; - 10.6.7.
+The U.S. government strongly enforcing U.S. trademarks and patents, particularly when U.S. government entities consider sharing intellectual property with foreign trading partners; - 10.6.8.
+Better reciprocal agreements between the United States and Canada to protect U.S. producers in collecting monies due in private sales transactions; - 10.6.9.
+All reporting, monitoring and inspection requirements being fully adhered to by importing countries and strictly enforced by the appropriate agencies; and